1ux/gpOskar/README.md

 ## Thanks to:

-Jeremy Heighway for mentoring english grammar and spelling
+Jeremy Heighway for mentoring English grammar and spelling.